Industrial Revolution

 Introduction

-There are a number of website that have great information about the Industrial Revolution.
+There are a number of websites that have great information about the Industrial Revolution.
 Here are a few you may find useful.

 Britannica School